 Below is a step by step guide to how the IVF works and some other vital piece of information you might like to know about IVF in Nigeria.

 Around the time of your expected period, you will have to take an ultrasound scan to examine the ovaries.
 If a cyst is detected, doctors may withhold further therapy until the cysts resolve spontaneously (usually in about a week).
 Occasionally, a cyst aspiration (drainage) is recommended.
 This is a procedure in which your doctor inserts a fine needle connected to a syringe, guided by ultrasound, into the cyst.

 Step 2: Ovarian Stimulation

 In general, ovarian stimulation begins after menstrual bleeding starts.
 To control the timing of egg ripening and to increase the chance of collecting a substantial number of eggs, fertility drugs selected for the woman’s individual situation are prescribed.
-Repronex, Gonal-F, Bravelle, Repronex, Follistim AQ pen and Lupron are some of the medications used to prevent premature ovulation and increase ovarian response, but is also important to get a hold of ovulation test strips get used in order to detect impending ovulation.
+Repronex, Gonal-F, Bravelle, Repronex, Follistim AQ pen and Lupron are some of the medications used to prevent premature ovulation and increase ovarian response, but is also important to get a hold of ovulation test strips in order to detect impending ovulation.
 Although over stimulation may pose a health threat.

 Step 3: Monitoring of Follicle Development

 Follicular development is monitored with a combination of vaginal ultrasound and hormone measurements (blood tests).
 To check that egg development is satisfactory, IVF utilizes trans-vaginal ultrasound examinations of the ovaries (a painless method of seeing the image of the enlarging follicles containing the eggs).

 Step 4: Final Oocyte Maturation and hCG Administration